a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 ### 'for' Loop Exercise Solution ###
 ### Modifying LED on With Software Delay ###
+1. Exercise:
+	1. Modify the LED on program in to LED toggle program by introducing a software delay between LED on and LED off

 ### LED Toggle Using Software Delay ###

 ## Type Qualifier 'const' ##